-A revocation request made by a requester who can prove his or her possession of the private key corresponding to the certificate MUST be considered authenticated and accepted.

-Requesters not in possession of the private key corresponding to the certificate MUST be authenticated using the same procedure as for initial registration or by validating the digital signature using a valid personal certificate issued by the CESNET CA.
+A revocation request made by a requester who can prove his/her possession of the private key corresponding to the certificate MUST be considered authenticated and accepted.
+Requesters not in possession of the private key corresponding to the certificate MUST be authenticated using the same procedure as for initial registration or by validating the digital signature using a valid personal certificate issued by the CESNET CA or a CA recognized for personal authentication (see Appendix A).